near/cargo-near/README.md

 cargo install --path .
 ```

-To generate ABI for a contract (while standing in the directory containing contract's Cargo.toml):
+To generate ABI for a contract (while in the directory containing contract's Cargo.toml):
 ```
 cargo near abi
 ```